Key takeaways

 Semaglutide can sometimes cause fatigue.
 Usually, it’s a temporary side effect, but it can be frustrating to deal with in the meantime.
 Fortunately, there are steps you can take to feel more energized while taking semaglutide.

-Fatigue is a potential side effect of semaglutide, especially Wegovy.
+Fatigue is a potential side effect of semaglutide.
 Clinical trials show that fatigue is more common with Wegovy than with Ozempic or Rybelsus, but it’s possible to experience feelings of tiredness with any form of the medication.

-You may feel tired on semaglutide for a number of reasons.
+You may feel tired while taking semaglutide for several reasons.
 Eating fewer calories can reduce your energy, as can dehydration from some of the drug’s other side effects.
 In some cases, fatigue can be a sign of low blood sugar levels, another potential side effect of semaglutide.

 Lifestyle changes can help you treat semaglutide fatigue.
 Staying hydrated, sleeping well, eating balanced meals, exercising regularly, and managing your stress can all help.
 If your fatigue persists or gets worse, consult a healthcare provider.